Psoriasis can appear differently depending on:

 Advocating for yourself based on your symptoms can ensure a proper diagnosis and timely treatment.

-If you think you may have psoriasis, your doctor will perform a variety of examinations to make a diagnosis:
+If you think you may have psoriasis, your doctor will perform a variety of examinations to

 - A physical exam is the quickest and most effective way for a doctor to diagnose psoriasis.
 They’ll look for the signature psoriasis patches and scaling that’s common in plaque psoriasis.